realmohsin/notes/testing.md

 If you're working with a void element (like a `br` or an `img`), or if you're working with an element that doesn't show plain text, you can apply an accessible name by using the `aria-label` attribute.

 A common component that does not have a role (?) is the form element.
+(Perhaps this changed because chatgpt says forms have aria role of 'form'.)
 Add aria-label to forms to target them with ByRole selectors.

 Don't be afraid to add accessible names to components so you can target them with getByRole.